 Moscow Metro Museum.
 This small museum (330 square metres) charts the history of Moscow's subway system in models and statistics.
 Since 1967.
 Location: Attached to the southern exit of Sportivnaya metro station.
 Address: Ulitsa Khamovnichesky Val 36, 3rd floor, Moscow 119048, Russia.
 At Sportivnaya metro station.
 Hours (check before visiting): Monday 11am - 6pm, Tuesday - Friday 9am - 4pm, closed Saturday and Sunday.
 Admission: 25 RB.
 Reference: moscow-taxi.com, transport.chipexpo.ru, russianmuseums.info.

 Isolated circle - Kol'tsevaya Line - 19.4 km - 12 stations - round trip 29 minutes - opened 1950 - completed 1954.
-Ring under construction - Moscow Ring Railway (Line 14) - 54 km - 31 stations - round trip 84 minutes - opened 1908 - completed 1 Sep 2016 - Initially built as a freight and passenger railway, later used for cargo only, in 2016 rebuilt for passenger use again..
+Isolated circle - Moscow Central Circle, Line 14 - 54 km - 31 stations - round trip 84 minutes - opened 1908 - completed 10 Sep 2016 - Initially the freight and passenger Ring Railway, later used for freight only, rebuilt for passenger use again.
 Proposed ring - Line 11, part of line 1 - Large metro ring, approved in the 1960's.
 Proposed ring - Line 4 - outside line 5 as extension of line 4's Mezhdunarodnaya branch, under discussion.